Stefan0712/fitness-app/README.md

 * Target muscle groups worked by it
 * Instructions

 All exercises can be found inside the **Library** page and are saved locally using IndexedDB (idb).
 They can be exported into a JSON file as a backup or for migration, and new exercises can be imported if they match the correct format.

 The **Explore** page is similar to the Library page, except that it fetches public exercises from my fitness API, either fresh or cached.
+For now the API is up only periodically for developing and testing, so it might not be available at all times.
+For testing purposes, I will soon include a JSON file with some exercises and workouts.

 The **View Exercise** screen shows all details about an exercise and allows the user to delete or edit it, but only if they are viewing the local version or are the author of the online one.